List of political parties in Bolivia

 This article lists political parties in Bolivia.

 Bolivia has a multi-party system, with numerous parties.

 Current parties

 Congressional parties

 The following parties and alliances are represented in the Plurinational Legislative Assembly:

 National parties

 Nine groups are registered with the Supreme Electoral Tribunal as political organizations of national scope.
 Of these, only one, the Social Democratic Movement, is a civic group; the remaining eight are all political parties.

+One group is not registered with the Supreme Electoral Tribunal.

 Subnational parties

 The following are some of the major parties registered with the Supreme Electoral Tribunal as subnational organizations within one of the nine Departments of Bolivia: